BurnOutTrader/fund-forge/README.md

 11. finish charting and gui api development.
 12. Add support for building strategies in other languages while using the rust engine and backend.
 This will be done via a mix of json and a c-types interface to convert from rust data types to a general purpose interface for other languages.

-I will provide affiliate links to allow people to support the development as an alternative to direct donations.
-Each firm has its own advantages and disadvantages, I have never promoted either firm in any other place.
-I will be doing this for all brokerages and prop firms which i use personally, I don't care if you use my affiliate links or not, my only concern is making consistent money trading, which to me is the only thing that matters.
-- Complete Rithmic Api for [Apex Trader Funding](https://apextraderfunding.com/member/aff/go/burnouttrader) Affiliate coupon LISUNZQY (I am awaiting approval and information on connection to their server)
-- Complete Rithmic Api for [TopStep](https://www.topstep.com/) currently no affiliate.
-(I am awaiting approval and information on connection to their server)

 ## Licence and Disclaimer
 The project has been a way for me to learn rust and build a portfolio of useful projects, my objective is to keep the engine open source, where I might get help with development from more seasoned developers.